b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 successes (wins of Peter in tennis).

-In this chapter we are going to explore comparisons between the groups containing data in a continuous scale (like the height from
+In this chapter we are going to explore comparisons between the groups containing data on a continuous scale (like the height from
 @sec:statistics_normal_distribution).

 ## Chapter imports {#sec:compare_contin_data_imports}